What is a Network Strategy? Why Is Having One So Important?

 What is a Network Strategy?
 Our Definition...

-A network strategy consists of your plan for building and managing a network of partner in a way best suited to meet your shared goals.
-It includes considerations of HOW you’ll build your network, in terms of what you will do, and won’t do, to align your work with your goals.
+A network strategy consists of your plan for building and managing a network of partners in a way best suited to meet your shared goals.
+It focuses on the considerations of HOW you’ll build your network, in terms of what you will do, and won’t do, to align your work with your goals.
 A well-thought out network strategy answers questions like: